 The school district and/or individual schools within the district will create, strengthen, or work within existing school councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
+These councils may consist of Administrators, PE Teachers and Nutrition Director.
 The councils also will serve as resources to school sites for implementing those policies.